Exercise After C-Section

-When you have a c-section, a horizontal incision is made with a scalpel, just above the pubic bone where the pubic hair begins, through five layers of skin, tissue, and muscle:
+When you have a C Section, the surgeon makes a horizontal incision with a scalpel, just above the pubic bone, through five layers of skin, tissue, and muscle…

-A ‘bikini line’ transverse (side to side) cut is the more common type of cut, as this results in less scarring and chance of infection or complications.
+A ‘bikini line’ transverse (side to side) cut is more common, as this results in less scarring and chance of infection or complications.
 A vertical cut is usually now used only in emergency situations and can be slower to heal, with more scarring.

-In neither incision are the abdominal muscles cut.
-The two strips of rectus muscle are manually further separated at the midline to gain access.
-This is important – your muscles have not been cut!
+The surgeon manually separates the two strips of rectus muscle at the midline to gain access.
+This is important – your muscles have not necessarily been cut!

-If you have had more than one c-section, with a gap of less than two years in between, then your abdomen may not have repaired completely before your body went through the whole process of pregnancy and surgery again.
+If you have had more than one C Section, with a gap of fewer than two years in between, then your abdomen may not have repaired completely before your body went through the whole process of pregnancy and surgery again.
 Your recovery and ability to regain physiological balance is related to hormones, body weight, posture and alignment, and muscle tone.